Frequently Asked Questions

 8.)
 Consistent attendance is required.
 We are here to help your child overcome their challenges.
 We work very hard and get great results, but the success of your child ultimately depends on your dedication to bringing your child to therapy and on performing any “homework” your therapist might give between sessions.

 If your child has low attendance in therapy then they will not progress…usually they will regress.
 We expect 90% attendance because that is what your child needs to improve.
-If you miss, your therapist will ask you to do make-up.
+If you miss, your therapist will ask you to do make-ups.

 Low attendance will result in the therapist and/or front office trying to intervene.
 If those efforts are unsuccessful, then your child will be discharged.
 We typically have a waiting list for patients who really want their child seen by our amazing therapists.